 Best Quick Service Restaurants in Disney Springs

 Now that we’ve discussed the finest restaurant options at all of the Disney theme parks, it’s time to turn our attention to the entertainment district.
 Disney Springs is the epicenter of cuisine at Walt Disney World, a place where Disney entices James Beard-award winning chefs to showcase their wares.
 Today, we’re going to take a look at the counter service options in the area.
-Here are the seven best Quick Service restaurants at Disney Springs.
+Here are the seven best Quick Service restaurants in Disney Springs.

 7) The Daily Poutine

 I’ll say what we’re all thinking.
 Canadians are weird.
 Sure, several of my dearest friends come from north of the border.
 Yes, their manners are better, their friendliness is unrivaled, and their curling is slightly better (but not this Olympics!!!), but their food… Oh, man.
 Some of their food is like snacking on a Pollock painting.
 The colors make no sense, and the overall picture is muddled at best.

 I’m speaking, of course, of poutine, the devil’s ruination of French fries.
 Yes, that’s a strange comment to make about the primary offering at one of the best places at Disney Springs.
 What can I say?
 My wife is going to read this, and she’ll make me sleep on the couch if I don’t include The Daily Poutine on this list.
 I like my bed, so I’m ceding to her (terrorist) demands.

 Personally, I’d rather swallow my tongue than eat a single bite of poutine.
 I recognize that this is the minority opinion at Disney Springs, though.
 For better or for (much, much, oh so much) worse, poutine is a thing.
 And this restaurant’s onslaught of poutine offerings is remarkable.